 SQUARE KILOMETRES OF THE BURNLEY AND PENDLE DISTRICTS OF EAST LANCASHIRE.
 HOWEVER,

-FROM THE SPRING OF 2015 THE SURVEY HAS BEEN EXTENDED INTO THE FORMER DISTRICT OF
+FROM THE SPRING OF 2015 THE SURVEY WAS EXTENDED INTO ROSSENDALE AND THE FORMER DISTRICT

-WEST CRAVEN AND HAS EXPANDED TO OVER 83 SQUARE KILOMETRES.
+OF WEST CRAVEN THUS EXPANDING TO OVER 340 SQUARE KILOMETRES.

 Aerial laser technology (lidar) has been utilised to cover the whole of the subject

 area and this makes it one of the most ambitious projects of its type ever to have